-- 3. Submit the CSR file to a CA. The CA authenticates the request and returns a signed certificate or a certificate chain.
+- 3. Submit the CSR file to a CA. Once authenticated, the CA will provide a signed certificate or certificate chain.
 Save the CA-signed certificate with name servercert.cer in the system directory. - 4.
 For the purpose of demonstration, create a self-signed certificate servercert.cer using a test key server.key:

+openssl genrsa -engine gem -out server.key 2048

 '''

-openssl genrsa -engine gem -out server.key 2048

 openssl req -engine gem -new -x509 -days 365 -key server.key -out

-server.cer
+servercert.cer

 '''